flecmart/keep2todoist/README.md

   - Todo:
       sync_labels: false # required: transfer labels from gkeep lists to todoist items
       due_str_en: 'today' # optional: you can set a due date in english here
+      # if todoist_project is not set your task will go into the todoist inbox
+  - Shared:
+      sync_labels: true
       assignee_email: 'name@domain.tld' # optional: the email of the person to be assigned, requires todoist_project to be a shared project.
-      # if todoist_project is not set your task will go into the todoist inbox
+      todoist_project: 'Chores' # not optional in this case, should be a shared project
   - Shopping:
       sync_labels: false
       todoist_project: 'Shopping' # optional: you can choose a project for todoist here